Bow Island: Economy

 Bow Island is well known for its dry edible bean industry.
 A 5.5 metre (18 ft) tall statue of the mascot "Pinto MacBean" is located adjacent to Highway No. 3 and greets everyone coming into town.
 Bow Island is also the largest spearmint-producing region in Canada, with 4 farms in the surrounding area producing 25% of the North American demand for Scotch spearmint essential oil, used in flavouring candy, gum, mints and toothpaste.

 A mustard seed processing facility was opened in Bow Island in 2019.
 The site was originally the home of Spitz, which started producing sunflower seeds there in 1982.
 Spitz was sold to PepsiCo in 2008, and production was moved out in 2018.

 Arts and culture

 "Blues at the Bow Live", located in the historic Bow Theatre, is an internationally renowned live blues venue featuring Grammy and Juno Award winning blues artists.
 This nonprofit, solely volunteer operated Canadian blues society was formed in 1993.
 The society's first show to be held in the Bow Theatre took place on December 17, 1994.
 They have been hosting sold-out performances since inception.
 Blues at the Bow draws patrons from every corner of the province of Alberta and beyond.

+Education

+Bow Island has three public schools, Senator Gershaw School (which serves Grades 4-12), Bow Island Elementary School (serving K-Grade 3), and St. Michael's School, a Catholic school that educates children from Pre-K to Grade 12.
+Senator Gershaw and Bow Island Elementary are part of the Prairie Rose School Division, while St. Michael's is part of Holy Spirit Catholic Schools.

+Bow Island also has one private Christian school: Cherry Coulee Christian Academy.
+A Mennonite Christian school is also located is Bow Island just south of Centennial Park, called Sun Country Christian School.